Why Is Calcium Important For Women (More Than Men)?

 How can a woman take care of her calcium needs at different stages?

 Now the truth is that the Required daily allowance for Calcium is same for Both Adult men and women (600 mg / day) doing sedentary, moderate, heavy work, but it is very evident that women need to be more conscious of meeting the Calcium requirements to meet the demands of every life stage.

 Drink milk - This is the common recommendation.
-But, most women, dont why?
+But, most women, don't know why?

 Lactose intolerance - Some women are allergic to lactose a natural sugar present in milk.
 Their bodies cannot use the lactose.

 Many teenagers don’t like the smell or taste of milk